 Besides, what happens to many people is that they get the expensive camera but then they find out they have no idea how to operate all the fancy features.
 Or they are too afraid to take their $2000 camera on a hiking trip or abroad thinking it might get stolen, broken or draw too much attention to them as tourists.
 So the camera just keeps sitting in a desk drawer accumulating dust over years.
 Getting a nice camera is just like getting a brand new car.
 We are afraid to take it “off roading” and get it banged up.
 But if you went with a camera that is less expensive, you wouldn’t be as afraid to take it on a trip and put it to good use.
 Just remember, you can always upgrade to better gear down the road when you start feeling more comfortable with photography, and start gaining more knowledge.

 Smartphones these days come with excellent cameras installed.
 A photo taken on a smartphone with the right weather conditions and editing can look as good on Instagram as a photo taken on a professional camera.
-For example, check out this photo of Moraine Lake.
-On the left is a photo taken on my Android phone and edited with a Snapseed app (available for free on iPhones and Androids) and on the right is a photo taken on my Sony a5000 camera and edited with a professional editing program called Adobe Lightroom.
+For example, check out this photo of the Huntington Beach Pier at sunset.
+It was taken on a beautiful summer evening with amazing natural colors and edited on my favorite phone app Polarr.

 Would you be able to tell that this photo was taken on my i-Phone?
 As a beginner in photography, it’s more important to understand the basics of photography than to start “gearing up”.
-Save your money, skip the point-and-shoot cameras, and buy an APS-C sensor camera when you’re ready.
+Save your money, practice with your phone, and buy an APS-C sensor camera when you’re ready.